-The company estimates the amounts of Compensation for directors and supervisors and employee bonuses according to the Company's Articles of Incorporation, which representing 2% and 6.5% of the company's net income of the fiscal year.
+The company estimates the amounts of employees' bonuses and compensation for directors according to the Company's Articles of Incorporation and considering the Company' 2015 annual profits before tax (without deducting the employees' bonuses and the additional Directors' remuneration), which representing 5.05% and 1.56% of the company's 2015 annual profits before tax.
 If the amount approved by Annual General Meeting of Members differs from the original estimation, the adjustment will be regarded as a change in accounting estimation and will be reflected in the statement of income in the year that the shareholder's Annual General Meeting is held.